LLNL/thicket/docs/thicket_structures.rst

 Performance Data
 =======================
 The performance data table is a multi-dimensional, multi-indexed structure with one or more rows of data associated with each node of the call tree.
-Each row represents a different execution of the associated call tree node.
+Each row associated with a node of the call tree represents a different execution of the associated call tree node.
 Below is an example of a performance data table stored in a thicket object.

 .. figure:: images/ensembleframe.png